Cybernetica Mesopotamica

 Several suites of programs have been written to make this implementation possible.
 They constitute the technical backbone of the system.
 Some have been completed in the first stage of the Balzan phase of the project, others will be finalized in the course of our work.

-The entire programming aspect of the project is entrusted to Bernardo Forni.
+The entire programming aspect of the project is now entrusted to Bernardo Forni.

 There are two main aspects in the Cybernetica Mesopotamica programming plan: one that is more specifically linked to the processing of primary data, and the other that is geared to prepare an output in browser format especially in view of an effective interlacing of levels (interplanarity).

-Back to top: “Cybernetica”
+Back to top: The digital goals

 Data processing

-Back to top: “Cybernetica”
+Back to top: The digital goals

 In the service of the argument

-The program is used in all websites, from all five domains: it prepares the input for browser display and produces indices, in addition to enabling a full Search function.
+A new program (MID) has been largely completed, and is in current use.
+It is used in all websites, from all five domains: it prepares the input for browser display and produces indices, in addition to enabling a full Search function.

 The MNI program, which produces the “Multi-Nodal Index,” will also be implemented for all websites in the Bibliography domain.

-Back to top: “Cybernetica”
+Back to top: The digital goals